Vape influencers are reeling from Instagram’s crackdown on vaping ads

 Try @flairvapor today!
 No tricks, just treats!
 A basic kit is only $19.99 on flairvapor.com! . . . . . #vapers #vaping #vapelife #vapelyfe #girlsthatvape #girlswhovape #vapinggirls #inkedgirls #nerdygirls #vapestrong #vapingsaveslives #vapingsaves #vapemodel #vapemodels #instavape #cloudchasers #cloudporn #vapeclouds #ad #vapeindo #vaperussia #vapegermany #vapeusa #jakartavape

 While the CDC continues to investigate the vaping illness, the Food and Drug Administration has made only a few public pronouncements.
 So far, it has advised the general public to avoid vapes with THC in them, reminding users that no vaping product is currently approved by the FDA.
-Meanwhile, several states and some cities have banned various products, like flavored e-cigarettes, while a select few have imparted outright bans on all vaping products.
+Meanwhile, several states and some cities have banned various products, such as flavored e-cigarettes, while a select few have imposed outright bans on all vaping products.

 Kids like vaping tricks too, even if they’re not the intended audience of vape influencers.
 “The real reason [my son] vaped was to bond with his friends while they were posting vape tricks, like making rings of smoke, on social media,” explains Diane Moca, a mother of two teens who vape.
-She says her daughter also professed that one of the big draws to vaping was doing vape tricks and posting about them on social media.
-The e-cigarette company Juul spent $200,000 on influencer marketing, which appeared to be targeted towards young people.
+She says her daughter also explained that one of the big draws to vaping was doing vape tricks and posting about them on social media.
+The e-cigarette company Juul spent $200,000 on influencer marketing, which appeared to be targeted toward young people.
 Aside from the vaping illness, the rise in vaping and nicotine addiction among youth has caused the greatest concern around vaping.
 In December, the CDC reported that 27.5% of high school students and 10.5% of middle school students used e-cigarettes in the last 30 days.

-For vape brands on Instagram, the decision to more strongly go after vape advertising on Instagram is just one more knock against the industry.
+For vape brands, the decision to more strongly go after vape advertising on Instagram is just one more knock against the industry.